 As mentioned, many car accidents allow not only insurance claims but also car accident lawsuits.
 When you take the driver who hit you to court instead of suing through insurance, you may open your case to additional damages that you can claim.
 For instance, insurance typically pays for medical bills and pain and suffering at only a percentage of their total cost.
 In a lawsuit, you may instead be able to claim 100% of these damages as well as pain and suffering damages.
 To get this compensation, you must prove that the other driver was at fault.

-Call Our Frederick, Maryland Car Accident Attorneys for a Free Case Consultation
+Call Our Frederick County, MD Car Accident Attorneys for a Free Case Consultation

-After a car crash, you should speak with a lawyer about what your case might be worth.
+After a Frederick County car crash, you should speak with a lawyer about what your case might be worth.
 Accepting an insurance payout or settlement offer from the at-fault driver may make it impossible to claim additional damage, and you should never accept money for an injury before understanding what the case should be worth.
-For a free consultation on your case, call our Frederick car accident lawyers today at the Law Offices of Randolph Rice.
-Our phone number is (410) 694-7291.